brilam8/cse110-w21-group20/admin/meetings/021821-sprint-1-review.md

 Jiahong:
 Reviewed PR and kept up with relevant issues regarding page under my ownership Kept updated with ongoing ADRs such as common CSS conventions and interfacing with local storage

+Iain:
+Finished up core structure to the landing page, included buttons that link to set up, how to page, and settings page.
+Along with the team, need to remove the settings button, and finish the overall layout for the landing page, finish off the minor details.